javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 <ul>
 <li>Evalutes operands from left to right.</li>
-<li>Returns the first value that would be truthy as a boolean, or the last one if all are falsy.</li>
+<li>For each value converts it to boolean and stops immediately if it's true.</li>
-<li>The value is returned "as is", without the conversion.</li>
+<li>Returns the value where it stopped.
+The value is returned in it's original form, without the conversion.</li>
 </ul>

+In other words, it returns the first truthy value or the last one if no such value found.

 For instance: